kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 Grab the microcontroller chip and place it anywhere on the breadboard or protoboard.
 If you are building on a breadboard, push the microcontroller pins to the holes of the breadboard until you can't push any further.
 If you are building on a protoboard, push the pins through the holes then solder all of them.
 Be careful to not bend any pins.

-Here is the schematic.
-Feel free to come back to this schematic whenever you're confused.
+Here is the schematic and pin diagram of ATmeag328.
+Feel free to come back to these whenever you're stuck or confused.

 ![plot](/schematic.jpg)
+![plot](/pinmap.png)

 ## Step 2: Power
-Looking at the schematic, I have labeled PIN 7 and 8 as VCC and GND because that is the VCC and GND of ATmega328 microcontroller.

-![plot](/pinmap.png)

-Connect these two pins via 0.1 µF Ceramic Capacitor then put two header pins after.
+Connect PIN 7 and 8 with 0.1 µF Ceramic Capacitor then put two header pins after.
 Connect the header pins of PIN 7 (VCC) to the power rail (+ Bus) and PIN 8 (GND) to the ground rail (- Bus).

 This is how you will be able to power on the microcontroller.